-In this Tutorial Series we are going to learning how to play a 12 Bar Blues in A!
+In this Tutorial Series we are going to expand upon our 12 Bar Blues in A!

 Now we have all of our positions in place for our 12 bar blues progression.
 The idea here is to have one basic pattern and type of motion to use for every single part of our song.
 All we need to do is move that same pattern to different sets of strings.